JachyLikeCoding/Transpicker/README.md

 In order to run the TransPicker we need to install all required packages.
 This can be done by creating a virtual environment with `python3 -m venv env` and activating it with `source ./env/bin/activate`.
 Once the virtual Python environment is activated, the required packages can be installed with pip using `pip install -r requirements.txt`.

+You can also run the `conda env create -f transpicker_environment.yml` to restore the environment.

 ## Usage
 To get a complete description of usage execute